Call signs in Mexico

 Call signs in Mexico are unique identifiers for telecommunications, radio communication, radio broadcasting and transmission.
-They are regulated internationally by the ITU as well as nationally by the Federal Telecommunications Institute, which regulates broadcast stations, wireless telecommunications and spectrum use.
+They are regulated internationally by the International Telecommunication Union (ITU) as well as nationally by the Federal Telecommunications Institute, which regulates broadcast stations, wireless telecommunications and spectrum use.

-The International Telecommunication Union has assigned Mexico the following call sign blocks for all radio communication, broadcasting or transmission:
+The ITU has assigned Mexico the following call sign blocks for radio communication, broadcasting or transmission:

-While not directly related to call signs, the International Telecommunication Union (ITU) further has divided all countries assigned amateur radio prefixes into three regions; Mexico is located in ITU Region 2.
+While not directly related to call signs, the ITU further divided all countries assigned amateur radio prefixes into three regions; Mexico is located in ITU Region 2.
 Mexico is in ITU zone 10 and CQ zone 6.